Learning Stream on Humanitarian Financing: Grand Bargain and its impact for NGOs

 Learning stream on humanitarian financing

-This event was an additional session to the five live interactive online learning events that ICVA and PHAP have organized in the learning stream on humanitarian financing with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian financing system.
+This session was the final event of six live interactive online learning sessions that ICVA and PHAP have organized in the learning stream on humanitarian financing between September 2016 and March 2017 with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian financing system.

 Geneva Humanitarian Connector